EU suggests visa-bans on Israeli settlers, following US example

 Already a member?

 And it ought to "explore EU reactions to settler violence in the West Bank.
-This may include visa bans against extremists attacking civilians and the use of the EU human rights sanction regime," Borrell said.
+This may include visa bans against extremists attacking civilians and the use of the EU human-rights sanction regime," Borrell said.

 "Settler violence is escalating from an already high level and Israeli army actions [in the West Bank] are becoming more frequent (219 Palestinians killed and 2,900 injured since 7 October)," the EU's informal proposal said.

-Hamas, which rules Gaza and which massacred dome 1,200 Israelis and abducted 240 others on 7 October, was already designated as a "terrorist" entity by the EU.
+Hamas, which rules Gaza and which massacred some 1,200 Israelis and abducted 240 others on 7 October, was already designated as a "terrorist" entity by the EU.

 Borrell suggested to "reinforce sanctions against Hamas and other terrorist groups, especially on financing and narrative issues.
 Consider the possibility of a standalone sanction regime".